We cover all the important questions about taking the AP Spanish test

-So, in the multiple-choice section, don’t spend too much time on one question if you don’t know the answer.
+Thus, in the multiple-choice section, don’t spend too much time on one question if you don’t know the answer.
 Instead, move on to what you do know and come back if time permits.

-How Long Is Each Section Of The AP Spanish Exam?
+How Long Is Each Section of The AP Spanish Exam?

 The AP Spanish test consists of two sections, each of which is divided into two subsections.

 Section IA: Multiple Choice – This part is 40 minutes long.
 It has 30 multiple-choice questions about vocabulary, main idea and details, context clues, and Spanish culture.

 Section IB: Multiple Choice with Audio – This part requires you to listen to authentic Spanish audio recordings, such as podcasts, news clips, etc. Then, you’ll answer 35 questions regarding the content.
 This part takes 55 minutes.
 To help you prepare for this section of the AP Spanish test, you may want to complete lessons from the Babbel and Pimsleur Spanish apps.

 Section IIA: Free-Response Written – This part has two questions.
 The first is an email reply.
 The second requires a well-crafted argumentative essay about an aspect of Spanish culture.
 It takes 70 minutes.